Rabiya Javeri Agha: Secretary, Ministry of Human Rights

 During the COVID-19 pandemic, Agha acknowledged the increased risk of domestic violence cases across the country and shared the Ministry of Human Rights (Pakistan)'s helpline number to provide free legal aid to victims of domestic violence across the country.
 In November, 2020 Agha authored a report on "COVID-19 and Disaster Vulnerability in Pakistan: A Human Rights Based Analysis" in response to the priority areas highlighted by the United Nations Secretary General from a human rights perspective.
 The report summarized the key findings of the analysis and proposed recommendations regarding human rights protection in the thematic areas of health, livelihoods and unemployment, education, food security, gender-based violence, child rights protection, refugees and migrants and prisons.

 In June 2020, Agha represented the Government of Pakistan in the National Action Plan for Business and Human Rights in South Asia at the United Nations Virtual Forum on Business and Human Rights 2020.

+Agha served as the statement speaker regarding Pakistan's Universal Periodic Review (UPR) Report in Geneva, and the Head of Delegation for Pakistan's CEDAW review.